DeanEncoded/HannaCLIEngine/README.md

 ```
 The Studio doesn't have exporting to desired file and location yet :( I was working on so many other things and I hadn't done that yet.
 But whenever you run your game in the studio, it is exported to the parent directory of the studio as "export.json".

-Most of the UI comes clear as soon as you understand the all of the above!
+Most of the UI comes clear as soon as you understand all of the above!

 ### Project Meta Data
 Your game project will have meta data of course.
 When you create a new project you give your game a title and an author..... there will also be a description in there.